 }

-Internal path aliases (baseUrl and paths) are highly convenient during development but become fatal when published.
-Consumers lack your local workspace configuration, causing immediate MODULE_NOT_FOUND errors upon installation.
+Internal path aliases (baseUrl and paths) are convenient during development but fatal when published.
+Consumers lack your workspace configuration, so leaked aliases produce immediate MODULE_NOT_FOUND errors.

 {